DallanQ/lost_ruins_of_arnak/Manual.md

 Having overcome the guardian, you have earned its respect, and it can grant you the boon depicted in the upper right corner.
 The boon can be used **once during the game**, on any of your turns.
 After using the boon, turn the guardian face down to show that the boon cannot be used again.

-(icon of a carriage) Some boons are travel values that can be used to pay a travel cost, just like spending cards from your hand.
+(Icon of a carriage) Some boons are travel values that can be used to pay a travel cost, just like spending cards from your hand.

-(icon of a lightning bolt and a plus symbol) Other boons are free actions, which can be used at any time during any of your turns.
+(Icon of a lightning bolt and a plus symbol) Other boons are free actions, which can be used at any time during any of your turns.

-(icon of a purple stylized number 5) The guardian will be worth 5 points at the end of the game whether you use its boon or not.
+(Icon of a purple stylized number 5) The guardian will be worth 5 points at the end of the game whether you use its boon or not.

 #### Idols (Page 11)